naninovel/docs/docs/en/api/index.md

 ; Loads and starts playing 'Script001' script from the start.
 @goto Script001

-; Save as above, but start playing from the label 'AfterStorm'.
+; Same as above, but start playing from the label 'AfterStorm'.
 @goto Script001#AfterStorm

 ; Navigates to 'Epilogue' label in the currently played script.